barhouum7/git-recently/README.md

 4. Displays results in a clean, **colorized** format.

 Cross-platform compatible — works seamlessly on Linux, macOS, WSL, and Git Bash.

+## 💬 Why not just use `git log --name-status`?

+Good question.
+`git log` is limited to showing changes in committed files.
+`git-recently` solves a different problem: tracking your current work-in-progress.
+It focuses on modified but uncommitted files, helping you instantly recall what you were editing when juggling multiple features or branches.

+## ⚙️ Design Notes

+The repo includes small install/uninstall scripts for convenience and clean removal.
+Fun utilities like `figlet` or `lolcat` are optional, purely cosmetic, and not required for core functionality.
+A Node.js CLI version (`npx git-recently`) is in the works for users who prefer package-based installation.

 ## 💡 Uninstall
 ```bash